microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 ```

 GetProperty should grab the current property of the Host.
 This will be used for animation later.
 Property is provided in case the current value depends on a cached property value.
-In this case we are grabbing the current scale.
+In the example below on the current scale.

 ```
 public override void SetValue(InteractableThemeProperty property, int index, float percentage)